Bannerman Castle Tour:

 Saturdays 11am & 12:30pm & Sundays 12:30pm (hours vary, depending on tour)

-> The terrain and tour may be a little daunting for young children.
-No strollers are allowed.
+- The terrain and tour may be a little daunting for young children or people with mobility issues.

-> Parking can be found at the designated parking lots from each dock (Beacon & Newburgh) for ferry rides.
+- Parking can be found at the designated parking lots from each dock (Beacon & Newburgh) for the ferry rides.

-> Special Events (Movies Nights on the Island, and Theatrical Events) take place throughout the season
+- Special Events take place throughout the season.

-The Bannerman Castle Trust offers various visiting options throughout the season (see below)
+- The Bannerman Castle Trust offeres various visiting options through the season (see below).

 Where is Bannerman Castle/Pollepel Island Located?